elm-community/discussions/code-of-conduct.md

-# Elm Slack Community Code of Conduct
+# Elm Community Spaces Code of Conduct

-The Elm Slack community is a welcoming environment where everyone can seek help and discussion on any Elm-related topic.
+Elm community spaces are welcoming environments where everyone can seek help and discussion on any Elm-related topic.
-To ensure that our Slack remains as friendly as it currently is, this Code of Conduct documents our rules, values, and expectations.
+To ensure that our community remains as friendly as it currently is, this Code of Conduct documents our rules, values, and expectations.

-The members and moderators of the Elm Slack community are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.
+The members and moderators of Elm community spaces are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.
 We do not tolerate harassment or abuse in any form.